GIVT: Generative Infinite-Vocabulary Transformers: Related work

 \fakeparagraph{Discretized mixtures of distributions} replace the dense prediction of the logits of a categorical distribution with a continuous mixture model which is subsequently discretized.
 This approach was proposed in~\cite{salimans2016pixelcnn} for pixel-space autoregressive modeling, to reduce the number of model parameters and to improve learning efficiency, and is also popular in neural compression \cite{mentzer2020learning, cheng2020learned, mentzer2023m2t}.

+\fakeparagraph{Continuous outputs in NLP} A popular approach to handle large vocabularies in machine translation is to predict language tokens via their word embeddings with a continuous distribution, instead of token IDs with a categorical distribution~\cite{kumar2018mises, kumar2021machine, tokarchuk2022target, tokarchuk2023unreasonable,li2019efficient}.
+Decoding is usually done in greedy fashion with embedding lookup and hence does not produce diverse samples.
+Further, the models consume and predict word embeddings form a fixed, finite set.

 \fakeparagraph{VAEs with learned priors} A rich body of literature studies improving VAEs with learned priors: Inverse autoregressive flows emerged as a popular choice~\cite{kingma2016improved, chen2016variational}.
-Other approaches are based on normalizing flows~\cite{vahdat2020nvae} or a mixture of variational posteriors with pseudo-inputs \cite{tomczak2018vae}.
+Other approaches use normalizing flows~\cite{vahdat2020nvae} or a mixture of variational posteriors with pseudo-inputs \cite{tomczak2018vae}.
 For VAEs with discrete (non-VQ) latents, learned priors based on Restricted Boltzmann Machines were studied \cite{vahdat2018dvae, sadeghi2019pixelvae}.

 \fakeparagraph{Time-series modeling with Transformers} A variety of works has recently explored transformers for time-series modeling/forecasting.
 Those works either use a regression loss~\cite{zhou2021informer, nie2022time, kunz2023deep, garza2023timegpt, das2023decoder}, quantile forecasting~\cite{eisenach2020mqtransformer, lim2021temporal}, or resort to discretizing/binning the data~\cite{rasul2023lag}.
 Somewhat related, \cite{nachmani2023lms, chen2023lauragpt} regress continuous speech features from discrete tokens.
 None of these models predict a continuous distribution like \name that allows for autoregressive generation.